mxsjoberg/michaelsjoberg.com/public/posts/why-are-financial-data-apps-so-bad.md

 Why are financial data apps so bad?
 Michael Sjoeberg
 June 26, 2021
-Sep 27, 2021
+July 5, 2022

 Ok, some apps are fairly good (but this title is more catchy).
 I actively maintain about 50 financial models, primarily companies with products in the internet and internet-software domains (think Google and Microsoft, but not Apple).
 I frequently try new apps, and made multiple attempts to build myself.
-There are however two constants that seem irreplaceable: [EDGAR](https://www.sec.gov/edgar/searchedgar/companysearch.html) (company filings, sometimes replacable with well-designed investor relations page) and [Yahoo Finance](https://finance.yahoo.com/) (for everything else, it's the most reliable data provider).
+There are however two constants that seem irreplaceable: [EDGAR](https://www.sec.gov/edgar/searchedgar/companysearch.html) (company filings, sometimes replacable with well-designed and trustworthy investor relations page) and [Yahoo Finance](https://finance.yahoo.com/) (for everything else, it's the most reliable data provider).

 ## Alternatives to Yahoo Finance

-The first thing I do when trying a new financial app (read: financial data aggregator) is to check range and availability of data; such as searching for tickers, and most have support for US exchanges, but not all support foreign exchanges, such as searching for Tencent, one of the largest companies in the world, and even fewer support Capcom, NAVER, Kakao, or Prosus (also very large non-US companies).
+The first thing I do when trying a new financial data app is to check range and availability of data; such as searching for tickers, and most have support for US exchanges, but not all support foreign exchanges, such as searching for Tencent, one of the largest companies in the world, and even fewer support Capcom, NAVER, Kakao, or Prosus (also very large non-US companies).
 Yahoo Finance support all of these.

 **[Finviz](https://finviz.com/)**